S-01962

 Plain Language

-Deployers must complete an impact assessment for each high-risk AI decision system before deployment and at least annually thereafter, plus within 90 days of any intentional and substantial modification.
-The assessment must cover the system's purpose and deployment context, discrimination risk analysis and mitigation steps, data input categories and outputs, customization data, performance metrics and limitations, transparency measures, and post-deployment monitoring safeguards.
-Assessments following a substantial modification must also address whether the system was used consistently with the developer's intended uses.
+Deployers must complete an impact assessment for each high-risk AI decision system before deployment, then annually and within 90 days of any intentional and substantial modification.
+Each assessment must cover: system purpose, use cases, and benefits; algorithmic discrimination risk analysis and mitigation; input data categories and outputs; any customization data; performance metrics and limitations; transparency measures; and post-deployment monitoring safeguards.
+Post-modification assessments must also disclose whether the system was used consistently with the developer's intended uses.
 A single assessment may cover comparable systems.
-Cross-compliance credit is available if another law requires a reasonably similar assessment.
-All impact assessments and related records must be retained for at least three years following final deployment.
-Deployers meeting the subdivision 7 conditions are exempt.
+Assessments completed under other substantially similar laws are accepted.
+All assessments and associated records must be retained for at least three years after final deployment.
+Deployers meeting the § 1552(7) delegation conditions are exempt.

 Statutory Text